carsdotcom/windshieldjs/README.md

 ### <a name="scaffolding"/>Scaffolding

-If you have installed windshield globally (see above) you can use the windshield CLI tool to generate new components, adapters and layouts.
-Before your can use this tool, you must ensure your project's `package.json` has `windshieldjs` as a keyword.
-Once you have done this, you can simply run the `windshield` command *from the project root* and you'll then be lead through a series of prompts.
+windshieldjs comes with a binary CLI tool to generate new components, adapters and layouts.
+Run `./node_modules/.bin/windshield` *from the project root* of any project that has windshieldjs installed and you'll be lead through a series of prompts.

-    windshield
+    ./node_modules/.bin/windshield

 <br>